YoloNomy/YoloNomy.github.io/_codes/cosmo/friedmann.md

 # The scale factor a(t)

 A major turning point for cosmology in the last centuries was the discovery of the expansion of the Universe, which was first modeled by the **Hubble Law** for nearby galaxies: The Universe expands and galaxies are moving away from one another at speed proportional to their distance apart.
 We define the Hubble constant $H_0$ which is the proportionality factor between the distance and recession speed of galaxies today, as deduced from observations.
-Its value is still a subject of study and debate among researchers, see <a href="https://ui.adsabs.harvard.edu/abs/2014EPJC...74.3160V/abstract/">Velten et al., 2014</a> [^Velten et al., 2014].
+Its value is still a subject of study and debate among researchers, see <a href="https://ui.adsabs.harvard.edu/abs/2014EPJC...74.3160V/abstract/">Velten et al., 2014</a> [^velten].
 We get $v\sim H_0*d$.

 Therefore, we try to model a possible contraction or expansion.
 We aim to understand how the Universe will evolve with time, from its early instants to its far future.
 To do so, we fix arbitrarily the coordinates of galaxies, considering they're the same independently of the Universe's evolution.
 We must make the coordinate system evolve instead.
 This is done by using the **comoving frame** $r, \theta, \phi, t$., which characterizes the distance between two objects, ignoring expansion.
 Here, comoving time is the time that would be measured by an observer who is moving along with the expansion and does not experience any local time dilation, as time is relative in relativity.
 The scale factor, represented by $a$, is used to express the distance between galaxies and is the proportionality factor between the comoving distance and real distance, as $d = a(t) \times r$.
 By definition, it is fixed nowadays as $a_0 = a(t_0)=1$ where $t_0=13.6$ Gigayears.